anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 Remember to be positive and show appreciation when people take time to review your drafts.
 Providing feedback takes time and energy.
 Treat each piece of feedback as a gift (even feedback that you possibly choose to disregard).
 Happy editing!

-## Submit a merge request
+## 6. Get a review from the template editorial team

 The purpose of this phase is to ensure your template project meets the standards of the Good Docs Project and is ready for public distribution.
-In this phase, you’ll convert your template documents into Markdown and open a merge request in the `templates` repository on GitLab.

-If you are not comfortable working in Markdown, Git, or GitLab, ask your working group lead if you can participate in the next Git Training workshop.

-Once you’ve submitted a merge request, your template working group lead will review your template and/or work with other working group leads to review your template.
-These reviewers will check the template to ensure it meets the project’s formatting and quality guidelines as outlined in our template merge request checklist.
+When your draft is in a state where you feel it is ready to get merged in, you can work with your working group lead to request an editorial team review.
+The template editorial team is composed of experienced members of the project who review your template project to ensure that it:

+- Follows best practices for technical writing.
+- Has no major organization or structural issues.
+- Has no obvious gaps or missing content.
+- Is consistent with our style guide.

 This review is intended to be a final quality check to determine whether the template is ready to be officially included in the Good Docs Project.

+This phase is considered complete after you incorporate the feedback into your draft and your drafts are in a final state.
+Ensure you have permission from the working group lead to move to the final review phase.

+## 7. Submit a merge request

+The purpose of this phase is to check that your Markdown is formatted correctly, renders correctly, and is ready for publication.
+In this phase, you'll convert your template documents into Markdown and open a merge request in the `templates` repository on GitLab.

+If you are not comfortable working in Markdown, Git, or GitLab, ask your working group lead for advice.

-Once the template has at least one approval from a template working group lead, it can be merged into the final project.
+Once you've submitted a merge request, your template working group lead will review your template and/or work with other working group leads to review your template.
+Once the template has at least one approval from a template repository maintainer, it can be merged into the final project.

-## Hand off to the Chronologue team for user testing
+## 8. Hand off to the Chronologue team for user testing

-After your merge request is merged in, your template will officially be part of the Good Docs Project.
+Once it has passed all reviews, your template will get merged in and you will get a personal acknowledgement in our Slack community and in our next template release notes.
 Yay!

 :sparkles: :mega: :raised_hands: